 - theEMPLOYEEapp provides user data so you can properly track the effectiveness of messaging and receipt of critical comms.

 Without a good reason or strategy for enabling P2P messaging for the frontline, it is more likely to cause challenges.
-Start with a strong strategy for top-down, bottom-up, and middle-out communication that isn’t hidden within a direct messaging system, which might actually worsen overall communication transparency.
+You should prioritize your top-down, bottom-up, and middle-out communications instead.

 Bring communication out in the open.
 Target messages to the right groups.
 Cut down on the noise.

 If you’re interested in learning more about theEMPLOYEEapp as an internal communications solution for your deskless workforce, schedule a demo today.